 Quartz is also water resistant, unlike wood.
 Quartz will repel water away from its pores and you can easily clean away the water present on top of the quartz.
 So, quartz is free from all sorts of bacteria and molds.

 It is also maintenance free and doesn’t need any protective coating, like wooden countertops, for a better shelf life.
 It is clearly the best option for countertops, but nothing is flawless.

 Talking about the cons, quartz also has quite a couple.
 Quartz does clash with certain indoor décor and it needs to be strategically designed so that it complements the room.
 Also, one big con of quartz countertops is the price.

 Quartz is a very expensive material for countertops, which is why people normally stay at bay from quartz countertops.
 Some people also prefer making other countertops look like quartz, but the seemingly visible difference is, regardless, there and it doesn’t, completely, look like quartz either.

 Quartz is an expensive option, but if you want to bite the bullet, then it is worth the money.
-Quartz worktops Reston are long lasting, and they will look just as stunning years after.
+Quartz worktops Potomac MD are long lasting, and they will look just as stunning years after.
 Wood countertops on the other hand have limited scope as they work for those going for rustic look.